-Over a three -year period, 1 hour of basic Maths and 1 hour of basic English Language curriculum is taught during the school day, broadcast live to multiple classrooms by master teachers from two teaching studios in Accra.
-A total of over 10, 000 girls and boys have been taught basic numeracy and literacy over the project.
+Over a three year period, 1 hour of basic Maths and 1 hour of basic English Language curriculum is taught during the day, broadcast live to multiple classrooms by master teachers from two teaching studios in Accra.
+A total of over 10,000 girls and boys have been taught basic numeracy and literacy over the project.

 After School Wonder Women and Boys Boys Sessions

-In addition to the in-school classes, the project delivers for an hour per day an after-school girls' club called Wonder Women to up to 50 marginalised girls, per school including some out-of-school girls.
+In addition to the in-school classes, the project delivers an after-school girls' club called Wonder Women for up to 50 marginalised girls, per school including some out-of-school girls.
 The Project introduced boys after school sessions known as Boys Boys as an offshoot of the Wonder Women sessions.
-The after school sessions for the girls and boys cover topics such as early pregnancy, early marriage, reproductive health, personal hygiene, child rights, and financial literacy, leadership and problem solving, community projects as well as introducing them to different adult female and male role models.
+The after school sessions cover topics including: early pregnancy, early marriage, reproductive health, personal hygiene, child rights, and financial literacy, leadership and problem solving, community projects as well as introducing them to different adult female and male role models.
 The goal has been to empower them, raise their self-esteem, increase their aspirations to enable them stay in school.

 Community and stakeholder engagement is a critical part of MGCubed’s delivery strategy.
 In order to achieve self-governing local committees, MGCubed works with volunteers in deprived communities and Parents and Teachers Associations (PTAs).
 The Project works in collaboration with the Girls Education Unit and the District Directorates of Ghana Education Service.